 Photography may not be a living person, but it can have a personality.
 You can create a personality using focal points.

 A focal point is the main subject of your image.
 This can be the sun, a mountain, or even a person.
-It doesn’t have to be in the centre of your photos, but it needs to stand out.
+It doesn’t have to be in the center of your photos, but it needs to stand out.

 This doesn’t have to be a complicated process.
 When you find a beautiful view, look for an interesting subject and make sure there aren’t any distracting elements around it.
 (This is when angle comes in!)